-In pathology image analysis, due to tissue heterogeneity and variations in acquired tissue images in laboratories, the data annotation phase must often be repeated for different tissue types such as glands, fat tissues, blood vessels to achieve the optimal performance.
-For tasks like gland segmentation, manual generation of component masks highlighting glandular portions, can be a laborious and time-consuming task.
-This is a major obstacle to generating a large amount of annotated data for segmentation algorithms.
-Some researchers have investigated generating synthetic pathology images from tissue component masks.
-For instance, \cite{tissuecgan} proposed a model to generate breast cancer tissues conditioned on the input nuclei masks; \cite{sashimi} presented the framework to produce high resolution colorectal tissue images based on glandular masks. \cite{robustlabelsynthesize} proposed an unsupervised pipeline to construct histopathology tissue images from corresponding nuclei masks constructed using the predefined random polygon generator.
-The pairs were used to train the nuclei segmentation algorithm.
-These methods either assume input component masks are already present, or require explicit construction of component masks by generating random shapes of respective tissue components like nuclei, which can be erroneous and may not be realistic.
-Moreover, this process of crafting component masks can be tricky for larger multi-cellular structures such as glands.
-Generating synthetic images along with component masks simultaneously is therefore desirable as it potentially reduces the cost of annotations and also constructs realistic annotated pairs.
+In pathology image analysis, due to tissue heterogeneity and variations in acquired tissue images in laboratories, the data annotation phase must often be repeated for different tissue types, such as glands, fat tissues, and blood vessels, to achieve optimal performance.
+For tasks like gland segmentation, manually generating component masks that highlight glandular portions can be a laborious and time-consuming task.
+This presents a significant obstacle to generating a large amount of annotated data for segmentation algorithms.
+Some researchers have investigated generating synthetic pathology images from tissue component masks \cite{tissuecgan, sashimi, robustlabelsynthesize}.
+These methods either assume that input component masks are already present or require the explicit construction of component masks by generating random shapes of respective tissue components like nuclei, which can be erroneous and unrealistic.
+Furthermore, crafting component masks for larger multi-cellular structures, such as glands, can be challenging.
+Therefore, generating synthetic images along with component masks simultaneously is desirable, as it potentially reduces the cost of annotations and also produces realistic annotated pairs.

-In this work, we propose a user-interactive framework that can generate colorectal tissue images along with corresponding tissue component masks simultaneously from the input gland layout, a layout where user can specify locations and sizes of the glands in colorectal tissue images.
-The conceptual view of our idea can be seen in Figure \ref{concept_diagram}.
-We leverage properties of GANs under an adversarial setting to produce realistic tissue images.
+In this work, we propose a user-interactive framework capable of generating colorectal tissue images along with corresponding tissue component masks simultaneously, using the input gland layout.
+To the best of our knowledge, it is the first framework that can generate annotated colorectal tissue images controlled from the gland layout.
+This layout enables users to specify the locations and sizes of the glands in colorectal tissue images.
+We harness the properties of Generative Adversarial Networks (GANs) within an adversarial setting to create realistic tissue images.
+Additionally, we present a methodology based on latent diffusion models \cite{latentdiffusion} for synthesizing glandular masks without relying on specific glandular layouts or similar inputs.
+Cutting-edge approaches, such as taming transformers \cite{tamingtransformers}, OpenAI's DALL-E \cite{dalle}, and Stable Diffusion \cite{latentdiffusion}, have also employed quantization-based architectures to produce lifelike images.
 Key highlights of our work are:

 \begin{enumerate}

 \item We propose a framework that can generate realistic colorectal tissue images and corresponding tissue component/gland masks simultaneously.

 \item The proposed framework allows user to change the appearance of glands by their locations and sizes.
 To the best of our knowledge, it is the first framework that can generate annotated colorectal tissue images controlled from the gland layout.